millmane/SuperFoodEater/project_proposal/README.md

 ## Product Goals and Priorities

-SuperFoodEater will allow users to do the following:
+FoodEater will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

-- [ ] Create an account (MVP)
+- [x] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
 - [ ] Create, read, edit, and delete Reservations (MVP)
 - [ ] Create, read, edit, and delete Listings (MVP)